Annual Report Navigator

 October

 We signed a Memorandum of Understanding between Legado and SERNANP (Peru’s National Service of Natural Protected Areas).
 This agreement opens up the possibility for Legado to work in other protected areas in Peru.
-It also reaffirms SERNANP’s commitment to support the co-creation of Thriving Futures for Indigenous Peoples and local communities.
+It also reaffirms SERNANP’s commitment to support the co-creation of Thriving Futures for local and Indigenous communities.

 Image